 - You’ll be able to set and track to your campaign budget.

-- The research you conduct up front will allow you to better understand your audience, which makes targeting more effective.
+- The research you conduct up front will allow you to better understand your audience, which makes targeting and audience segmentation more effective.

 - You’ll have a firmer grasp on what peers are doing.

 - You’ll have a benchmark against which to compare future ad campaigns.